How does Canada's refugee system work?

 Refugee Claims Outside of Canada

-As of November 5, 2011 Citizenship and Immigration Canada (CIC) will not accept new applications for the Source Country Class.
+Since November 5, 2011, Citizenship and Immigration Canada (CIC) has not been accepting new applications for the Source Country Class.
 Find out more information about this change on CIC's website.

 People who are sponsored by the government or by a private group to come to Canada are called resettled refugees.
 People in this category are granted permanent residency (landed status) when they arrive in Canada.
 The 2 classes of resettled refugees are: